sdrobert/pydrobert-pytorch/docs/source/cli.rst

     --feat-subdir FEAT_SUBDIR
                           Subdirectory where features are stored.
     --ali-subdir ALI_SUBDIR
-                          Subdirectory where alignments are stored.
+                          Subdirectory where per-frame alignments are stored.
     --ref-subdir REF_SUBDIR
                           Subdirectory where reference token sequences are
                           stored.